What time is the coronavirus briefing today? How to watch Boris Johnson's latest announcement

 Who is leading today’s coronavirus briefing?

 Today’s address will be lead by Prime Minister Boris Johnson.
-He will be joined by chief medical officer Professor Chris Whitty and Chancellor Rishi Sunak.
+He will be joined by government chief scientific adviser Patrick Vallance and deputy director of Public Health England’s national infection service Susan Hopkins.

 What will be included in today’s briefing?

-It is expected that today’s briefing will include an announcement of a new three-tier lockdown system, consisting of medium, high and very high alert levels.
+It is expected that today’s briefing will address the new three-tier lockdown system – consisting of medium, high and very high alert levels – and its impact on many region of the UK.

-Areas classed as on “very high” alert will see certain public spaces temporarily closed down to avoid further spread of COVID-19, including bars, pubs and gyms.
+Areas classed as on “very high” alert, such as Liverpool, will see certain public spaces temporarily closed down to avoid further spread of COVID-19, including bars, pubs and gyms.

-It is understood Liverpool city region is likely to be one of the locations facing the most severe lockdown, following a sharp rise in cases over recent weeks.

 Some have argued that northern parts of the country have faced measures stricter than those in the south, despite London Mayor Sadiq Khan warning the capital is at a “crucial stage” in the fight against coronavirus.